-When having x-rays, various parts of your body absorb radiation at a different rate.
+When having x-rays, various parts of your body absorb radiation at different rates.
 The calcium in your bones draws the most amount of radiation.
 As a result, your bones look white after the imaging.
-Fat, muscles, and other soft tissues absorb less, which is why they look grey in the image.
+Fat, muscles and other soft tissues absorb less, which is why they look grey in the image.

 Of course, a dental radiograph is not a one-size-fits-all diagnostic procedure.
-Doctors and specialists use x-rays to determine any possible oral care issues, such as impacted or abnormal development of the teeth, and even gum disease.
-They’re divided into two main categories: the intraoral and extraoral.
+Doctors and specialists use x-rays to determine any possible oral care issues, such as impacted or abnormal development of the teeth, wisdom tooth and even gum disease.
+They’re divided into two main categories: intraoral and extraoral.

 In this type of procedure, the x-ray film is placed inside the mouth.
 This type of radiograph is the most common among all the types of dental x-rays.
 Intraoral radiographs provide a tremendous amount of detail, letting your dentist find cavities and check the health of your entire tooth–enamel to root.
 Types of intraoral x-rays include: